Hilzu/blog.hilzu.moe/_posts/2015-02-10-jquery-ajax-go-away.md

 {% endhighlight %}

 With this making AJAX requests from the browser to a JSON API is enjoyable again.

+Edit 2015-02-14: The upcoming [Fetch Standard](https://fetch.spec.whatwg.org/) is also an interesting option in the future as the standard matures, polyfills appear and browers gain support for it.
+Chrome [already has](http://caniuse.com/#feat=fetch) initial support for the API.

 [1] <a name="1"></a>[Request] is probably nice on node but overkill for browser usage.